ABOUT

 Jardena enjoys contributing to the classical music landscape in many ways, through workshopping and premiering contemporary music, championing artistic agency, and curating, producing, and singing imaginative performances.

-While performing is her main focus, Jardena also earned her M.A. in Ethnomusicology from the University of Toronto.
+A performer/scholar, Jardena is working on a PhD in Vocal Performance at New York University, and also earned her M.A. in Ethnomusicology from the University of Toronto.
 Jardena seeks to incorporate her research interests concerning the construction of musical, artistic, and cultural identities in the face of oppression/ oppressive systems into her artistic practice.
-An interpreter of Yiddish art song and Jewish liturgical works, Jardena has worked as a cantorial soloist in synagogues in the United States and Canada, and performed at Jewish Music conferences and festivals in Quebec and Ontario.
-Jardena will begin a doctoral project uniting her performance and research interests at NYU in the Fall of 2024.